Function of several real variables: Multivariable differentiability

-in which dx is an infinitesimal change in x in the hypersurface f(x) = c, and since the dot product of ∇f and dx is zero, this means ∇f is perpendicular to dx.
+in which dx is an infinitesimal change in x in the hypersurface f(x) = c, and since the dot product of ∇f and dx is zero, for a given dx, ∇f is either zero or perpendicular to it.

-In arbitrary curvilinear coordinate systems in n dimensions, the explicit expression for the gradient would not be so simple - there would be scale factors in terms of the metric tensor for that coordinate system.
-For the above case used throughout this article, the metric is just the Kronecker delta and the scale factors are all 1.
+In arbitrary curvilinear coordinate systems in n dimensions, unlikely to the Cartesian coordinate system, the explicit expression for the gradient would not be so simple - there would be scale factors in terms of the metric tensor for that coordinate system.
+For the above case (the Cartesian coordinate system) used throughout this article, the metric is just the Kronecker delta and the scale factors are all 1.

 Differentiability classes

 If all first order partial derivatives evaluated at a point a in the domain: